 How Can Eyelid Surgery Go Wrong?

-Because the skin on and around the eyelid and its corresponding tissues are so delicate, eyelid surgery doesn’tcome without its risks.
+Because the skin and tissue on and around the eyelid are so delicate, a blepharoplasty doesn’t come without its risks.
 A few complications that one might experience after a completed eyelid operation include eye infection and deep scars that have difficulty fading.
 Some people that have had eyelid surgery have reported experiencing dry, irritated eyes, temporary blurred vision and difficulty closing the eyes in the weeks following the procedure, which can also potentially lead to ptosis.

 Many undercorrections and overcorrections can be amended through skin surface rearrangement or reinforcement and may not need another operation.